pluralsight/guides/in-review/other/using-the-unsplash-api/article.md

 ## Getting started

-This document describes the resources that make up the official Unsplash JSON API.
+This guide describes the componenents that comprise the official Unsplash JSON API, the most powerful photo engine in the world.

-If you have any problems or requests, please [contact our API team](mailto:api@unsplash.com).
+If you are familiar with Unsplash and have any problems or requests, please [contact our API team](mailto:api@unsplash.com).

 ### Creating a developer account